Section 1. Purpose.

 (G) If the Department finds that the independent review organization's determination changes the terms of the insured's health benefit plan, it shall immediately return the determination to the independent review organization for revision.

-(H) The Department may use all enforcement powers granted to it under Titles 8 and 18 of the Vermont Statutes Annotated to ensure compliance by health insurers and mental health review agents with the requirements of this rule and any other applicable law or
+(H) The Department may use all enforcement powers granted to it under Titles 8 and 18 of the Vermont Statutes Annotated to ensure compliance by health insurers and mental health review agents with the requirements of this rule and any other applicable law or rule.

 (I) No health insurer shall retaliate against an insured or provider for any activity related to independent external review.